FAT9L/OBSPlay-Linux/README.md

 **File formatting:**

 - Filepath structure may be changed as needed.
-- This setup for Linux distros assumes that your /path/to/OBS/save/location is something like $HOME/Videos/OBS
+- This setup for Linux distros assumes that your /path/to/OBS/save/location is something like $HOME/Videos/OBS.
-- If so, the function should work properly.
+- If so, the function should work properly, and may be configured as needed.

 **Example output logic:**